aaccurso/web-hackbook/README.md

 --------
-DOCUMENTATION
+Documentation
 --------
-All documentation is at https://developers.facebook.com/docs/mobile/web/build/
+All documentation for Platform on Mobile Web is at https://developers.facebook.com/docs/mobile/web/build/

 --------
-RESOURCES
+Additional Resources
 --------
 - There are a large amount of comments in the HTML and Javascript files.
 It's highly recommended that you poke around those files.
 - console.log() (http://getfirebug.com/logging) statements are scattered throughought all of the example.
 You can view these in Firebug, iPhone Safari, Android, Chrome, etc.  See below for more info.